Email information is followed by @css.edu unless otherwise noted.

 Kathy has been with the Physical Therapy program since 2005.
 She earned her AAS in Health Information in 2000 along with her Registered Health Information Technician certification.
 Kathy has a wide range of record management in various fields including Child Protection, Dialysis, OP Clinic, and Long Term Care.
 She currently works as the Administrative Assistant for the department ensuring that faculty and students have the support they need to achieve program goals and outcomes.

 Mr. Kittelson is an assistant professor in the DPT program.
-Current teaching responsibilities include PTH 5520 and 5521: Physical Therapy Examination and Evaluation I & II; PTH 6540: Musculoskeletal Management; PTH 6912 and 6913: Patient Client Management III and IV.
+Current teaching responsibilities include: Physical Therapy Examination and Evaluation I & II; Musculoskeletal Evaluation and Management; Multi-System Evaluation and Managment; and Patient Client Management III and IV.
 Scholarly activity has included investigation of student development of professional behaviors in DPT education.
-Areas of interest include: lower extremity biomechanics, manual therapy techniques including manipulation, shoulder rehabilitation and spinal therapy with emphasis on the pelvic girdle.
+Areas of interest include: pain science, clinical reasoning, neurodynamics, manual therapy techniques including manipulation, and spinal and extremity orthopedic rehabilitation.

-Mr. Kittelson is a member of the American Physical Therapy Association (APTA), the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT) and an orthopaedic section member of the APTA.
-He is an orthopedic certified specialist (OCS) as certified by the American Board of Physical Therapy Specialties.
+Mr. Kittelson is a member of the American Physical Therapy Association (APTA), the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT), and an APTA orthopaedic and education section member.
+He is an orthopedic certified specialist (OCS) as certified by the American Board of Physical Therapy Specialties, and a certified orthopedic manual therapist (COMT) for the lower extremity.
+He is currently (2016) an orthopedic residency mentor for Evidence in Motion (EIM).

 Prior clinical experiences include: outpatient orthopedics and neurological, home health care, inpatient/acute care, skilled nursing facilities, inpatient rehabilitation, and industry in South Dakota.
-Current clinical practice is in outpatient orthopaedics at Essentia Fitness and Therapy Center in the Essentia Health System in Duluth, MN.
+Current clinical practice is on a casual basis in outpatient orthopaedics at Essentia Fitness and Therapy Center in the Essentia Health System in Duluth, MN.

 M.A., Physical Therapy - The College of St. Scholastica, 2001